hacks-guide/Guide_Wii/_pages/en_US/szshaxx.md

 szsHaxx is an exploit for the Wii that is triggered by overflowing the buffer allowing arbitary code injection using Mario Kart Wii competition data.

-This works on the Wii, and vWii with modifications to allow WiiConnect24 to be enabled.
+This does not work on the vWii or Wii Mini, as those require modifications to enable Wiiconnect24

 You will need a copy of Mario Kart Wii.
 {: .notice--warning}